A Brief History of Temple Beth El

 We are fortunate to have three torah scrolls: an historic Czech Memorial torah scroll (approximately 250 years old), an Eastern European torah scroll (over 100 years old), and an exquisite new scroll that was written as a gift to the congregation by former member Benjamin Martin.

-For 23 years, lay leaders, rabbis-in-training, Rabbi Leo Trepp, and other rabbis, conducted worship services at Temple Beth El.
+For 23 years, Tefilah Leaders, Rabbis-in-Training, Rabbi Leo Trepp, and other Rabbis, conducted worship services at Temple Beth El.
 In June 2004, Temple Beth El’s Jubilee year, Rabbi Emeritus Leo Trepp returned to Eureka to officiate at the installation ceremony of Rabbi Naomi Steinberg as Beth El’s resident rabbi.

 Temple Beth El offers a number of programs for its members: Beit Limud (House of Learning) for young children, b’nai mitzvah preparation, adult education classes, Torah study, conversion, tzedakah, and social action.